maelys-mcardle/adventure/documentation/firststory.md

 ## Writing Your First Story

-These instructions will put together a simple story set on a large ferry.
+These instructions will put together a simple story set on a ferry.

 ### Before Starting